Adaptogens – Balance, Restore and Protect

 Medicinal Mushrooms – Utilised for thousands of years in Chinese herbalism, medicinal mushrooms offer some of the most potent substances.
 Superfeast Mason’s mushroom, Chaga, and Reishi are our faves.

 Chinese Tonic Herbs – Immune herbs – Astragalus Root, QI blend, Eucommia Bark, Siberian Ginseng and Asian fruits such as Goji berries and Schizandra.

 Ayurvedic herbs – For thousands of years, the East Indian system of Ayurvedic medicine has used adaptogens in their herbal preparations to help revitalize and nourish proper balance of the three doshas or body types.In Ayurveda, referred to as the “Rasayana,” renowned for their positive influence on overall health and vitality.Some of these common Ayurvedic herbs include Amalaki, Ashwagandha, Shatavari, and Tulsi.

-Essential oils – Essential oils such as lavender, myrrh, frankincense, and bergamot also can be used to reduce inflammation, improving immunity, balancing hormones and helping with sleep and digestion.
+Essential oils – Essential oils such as Lavender, Myrrh, Frankincense, Peppermint, and Bergamot also can be used to reduce inflammation, improving immunity, balancing hormones and help with sleep and digestion.

 Other superfood adaptogens – Maca root, Rhodiola

 1. Best to use after a cleansing period or when the body is free of sickness or disease.